Skip to content

 ClassificationGeneric nameRepresentative brand nameConcentration and dosage

-Mediator release inhibitorPemirolast potassiumAlegysal ophthalmic solution0.1% Twice daily
+Mediator release inhibitorsPemirolast potassiumAlegysal ophthalmic solution0.1% twice daily

-Mediator release inhibitorsTranilastRizaben ophthalmic solution0.5% 4 times daily
+Mediator release inhibitorsTranilastRizaben ophthalmic solution0.5% four times daily

-Mediator release inhibitorsIbudilastKetas ophthalmic solution0.01% 4 times daily
+Mediator release inhibitorsIbudilastKetas ophthalmic solution0.01% four times daily

 Mediator release inhibitorsAcitazanolast hydrateZepelin ophthalmic solution0.1% 4 times daily